From 1973-1982 Concepcion earned 9 All Star selections, 5 Gold Gloves and two Gold Gloves

 Concepcion combined with countrymen Omar Vizquel and Luis Aparicio for 25 Gold Glove Awards

 The trio of shortstops combined for 25 Gold Glove Awards and 7,880 base hits.
-Vizquel was more than happy to offer his opinions and add to the website.
+Proud of his heritage, Vizquel is very aware of country’s contributions to Major League Baseball.

 The fact that he was the best player at his position for an entire decade should speak for itself.
 I hope he gets in while he is still alive.
 It was awesome to see Tony Oliva give his induction speech.